Demographics of Ecuador: Culture

 Moving to the northern coast, Río Portoviejo and Río Chone (Region 4), primarily Manabí province, boasts a strong montuvio identity.
 Despite its historical isolation, it thrives on fishing and agriculture.
 The pre-Columbian Manteño culture, known for its maritime skills, laid the foundation for Manabí's rich gastronomy, which is now recognized as Intangible Cultural Heritage.
 The region's vibrant cultural expressions include the chigualo celebration and the traditional "amorfinos."

 Adjacent to this, the Río Esmeraldas and Río Cayapas (Region 5), often called the "green province," is a vital part of the Chocó biogeographic area.
 This region is the heart of Afro-Ecuadorian culture, shaped by the descendants of cimarrones.
 Their heritage is vividly expressed through rich mythology, the distinctive marimba esmeraldeña music (a UNESCO Intangible Cultural Heritage), and a syncretic literary tradition.
 The discovery of oil in the Amazon, leading to a refinery in Esmeraldas, profoundly transformed the national economy and spurred development in this coastal area.

 Ecuador's Amazonía (Region 6), a sprawling plain around the Napo and Pastaza river basins, holds immense cultural and political significance, especially in debates surrounding resource exploitation and historical territorial claims.
 It's home to indigenous communities like the Waorani, Kichwa, and Shuar, whose languages are vital to intercultural relations.
 Scientific exploration, notably by Manuel Villavicencio, has been crucial in mapping and understanding this biodiverse region.
 The discovery of oil here in the late 1960s dramatically altered Ecuador's economic landscape, turning it into a major oil exporter.

-Off the coast, the Galápagos Islands (Region 7) are a globally celebrated ecological wonder, designated a UNESCO World Heritage site and the planet's second-largest marine reserve.
+Off the coast, the Galápagos Islands (Region 7) are an ecological wonder, designated a UNESCO World Heritage site and the planet's second-largest marine reserve.
 Known for its unique biodiversity and active volcanic landscape, the islands are a major tourist destination and have inspired numerous literary works.